Lester Dent: Writing career

 In 1940, the Dents returned to La Plata for good.
 Dent continued to write for Doc Savage, but also found time to work in the other genres.
-His post-1941 Doc Savage work benefited from this; the later Savage novels are known for their tighter plotting, improved dialogue, and a shift towards mystery instead of super-science.
-Doc Savage himself began to shed his superhuman image, and to show a more fallible, human side.
+His post-1941 Doc Savage work benefited from this; the later Savage novels are known for their tighter plotting, improved dialogue, and a shift towards mystery from super-science.
+Doc Savage himself began to shed his superhuman image and show a more fallible, human side.
 Dent may have recycled some generic detective stories as Doc tales; King Joe Cay features Doc working alone, in disguise, with no aides, gadgets, or headquarters, and an interest in the ladies.

 Doc Savage Magazine ceased publication in 1949.
 Of the 181 Doc Savage novels published by Street and Smith, 179 were credited to Kenneth Robeson; and all but twenty were written by Dent.
 The first novel, The Man of Bronze, used the name Kenneth Roberts, but this was changed after it was discovered that there was another writer named Kenneth Roberts.
 The March 1944 issue, "The Derelict of Skull Shoal", was accidentally credited to Lester Dent.
 This was the only time during the run of the magazine that Dent's real name was used.
 Following his tenure on Doc Savage, Dent found continuing success as a mystery and western writer.
 His last published short story was a Western entitled "Savage Challenge", published in the February 22, 1958, issue of the Saturday Evening Post.
 A last novel, Lady in Peril, was released as half of an Ace Double the month that Lester died.

 Dent suffered a heart attack in February 1959.
 He was hospitalized, but subsequently died on March 11, 1959.
 Dent is buried in the La Plata cemetery.

 The Lester and Norma Dent House was listed on the National Register of Historic Places in 1990.

 Since his death, Lester Dent has lived on in reprints and new stories discovered and marketed by his literary agent, Will Murray.
 In 2009, Hardcase Crime published his noir novel, Honey in His Mouth (written 1956, previously unpublished) to rave reviews.
 Black Dog Books has released five volumes of The Lester Dent Library.
 Altus Press issued The Weird Adventures of the Blond Adder in 2010 and Hell in Boxes: The Exploits of Lynn Lash and Foster Fade in 2012.